liamtan28/dactyl/README.md

 `TRANSIENT` scoped dependencies are instantiated every time they are resolved, meaning every controller or service that consumes a `TRANSIENT` dependency will receive it's own instance.

-Currently, Dactyl supports only autoinjection of dependencies in the constructor.
+Currently, Dactyl supports autoinjection of dependencies in the constructor, and parameter injection.
 In order to do this, the following must be done:

 1. Tag your service with the `Injectable` class decorator, with the scope you want: